 - Earthworks to reinstate the physical characteristics of the site.
-Here attention to the natural vertical and lateral heterogeneity in landform shall guide the reinstatement of natural areas. - Replacement of topsoil material care shall be taken to ensure that the same material that was removed from each area is replaced there, since this will carry the seed complement appropriate for re-establishment of each plant community type. - Final landscaping by machine, but landscaping by hand may be required in many areas under rehabilitation. - Re-seeding and / or replanting of rehabilitated areas. - The Contractor shall not be permitted to use fertilisers or pesticides. - It is imperative that any potential erosion problems are addressed.
+Here attention to the natural vertical and lateral heterogeneity in landform shall guide the reinstatement of natural areas. - Replacement of topsoil material care shall be taken to ensure that the same material that was removed from each area is replaced there, since this will carry the seed complement appropriate for re-establishment of each plant community type. - Soil that have become compacted through the activities must be loosened to an appropriate depth to allow seed germination before replacing topsoil. - Disturbed areas must be shaped to the natural form and allow to follow the original contour while bank stabilisation measured must be implemented.

+- Final landscaping by machine, but landscaping by hand may be required in many areas under rehabilitation. - Re-seeding and / or replanting of rehabilitated areas. - The Contractor shall not be permitted to use fertilisers or pesticides. - It is imperative that any potential erosion problems are addressed.
 This may require subsequent site visits to monitor the efficacy of erosion control measures.

-3.10.25 LAND MANAGEMENT
+3.10.24 LAND MANAGEMENT

-- Vehicles accessing the construction site must be made aware of driving in hazardous road conditions, sharp bends, narrow roads, bad weather, on or near children or domestic animals along the road. - Vehicle movements should be kept to a minimum during rain to avoid damage to access roads. - No fences or gates on the relevant construction property must be damaged.
-All access gates to the property (construction site) to be kept closed at all times to prevent domestic and or wild animals from getting out.
+- Vehicles accessing the works site must be made aware of driving in hazardous road conditions, sharp bends, narrow roads, bad weather, on or near children or domestic animals along the road. - Vehicle movements should be kept to a minimum during rain to avoid damage to access roads. - No fences or gates on the relevant property must be damaged.
+All access gates to the property to be kept closed at all times to prevent domestic and or wild animals from getting out.
 Access by unauthorised personnel should be controlled.
-The access gates to the construction areas must always be closed. - Soil erosion must be prevented at all times along the access roads and around construction areas.
+The access gates to the works areas must always be closed. - Soil erosion must be prevented at all times along the access roads and around works areas.

-3.10.26 SOCIO-CULTURAL ISSUES
+3.10.25 Socio-Cultural Issues

-- Neighbouring community, adjacent land owners and occupiers etc. must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the construction areas must be respected. - Hours of work on the site shall be limited to normal working hours, as accepted by the local authority. - Should construction be required outside of these times, permission is to be obtained from the local municipality, in consultation with the ECO and the surrounding landowners.
+- Neighbouring community, adjacent land owners and occupiers etc. must be treated with respect and courtesy at all times. - The cultural lifestyles of the communities living in close proximity to the works areas must be respected. - Hours of work on the site shall be limited to normal working hours, as accepted by the local authority. - Should maintenance/construction be required outside of these times, permission is to be obtained from the local municipality, in consultation with the ECO and the surrounding landowners.